blob1807/odin-aseprite/README.md

 ## Warnings
-User Data for ase files that is contained within maps can only be read not written rn.
+User Data that is contained within maps can only be read not written rn.
-ICC Colour Profiles aren't support & the raw data will be saved to doc.   un/marshaler
+ICC Colour Profiles aren't support & the raw data will be saved to doc.

+## Errors
+Any errors please make an issue or DM them to me, `blob1807`, on the [Odin Discord](https://discord.com/invite/sVBPHEv).
+If you DM me please include the affending file/s.

+If you want to test your own files for errors.
+Add them to a new folder in `./tests` and run `odin test .` in the `./tests` directory.